We are no longer accepting applications.

-The Exploring Engagement Fund is seeking arts organizations with innovative ideas and a readiness to take bold steps that will engage new and diverse populations.
+The Exploring Engagement Fund supports arts organizations with innovative ideas and a readiness to take bold steps that will engage new and diverse populations.

-It supports experiments with engagement approaches that may be untried and unfamiliar, and profiles new projects that engage Californians in the arts.
-As of March 30, 2016, we are no longer accepting applications for the final grant round.
+It funds experiments with engagement approaches that may be untried and unfamiliar, and profiles new projects that engage Californians in the arts.
+As of March 30, 2016, we are no longer accepting applications.

 Exploring Engagement Fund projects explore at least two of the three engagement pathways: Who, How, and Where.
 The projects are completely new or an experiment that takes a different approach with an existing project or practice.
 The projects aim to engage new and diverse populations by adding active participation opportunities for participants and/or incorporating the use of nontraditional arts spaces.